 (ii) The 814_01, Switch Request.

+(b) Duplicate Inadvertent Gaining issue in MarkeTrak for the same Customer on the same ESI ID.

+(c) The IAG was inappropriately submitted as described in Section 7.3.2.1, Invalid Use of the IAG Process.

-(b) Duplicate Inadvertent Gaining issue in MarkeTrak for the same Customer on the same ESI ID.(2) The gaining CR may reject returning an inadvertently gained ESI ID to the Losing CR for one of the following reasons only:
+(2) The gaining CR may reject returning an inadvertently gained ESI ID to the Losing CR for one of the following reasons only:

 (a) A new transaction has completed in the market, including, but not limited to the following transactions: